WE’VE GOT SERIOUS SKILLS

 Hi!
-I am Jamie Keller a Preschool Program Teacher and the School-Age Summer Camp Teacher here at Building Blocks Preschool.
+I am Jamie Keller a Toddler Program Teacher and the School-Age Summer Camp Teacher here at Building Blocks Preschool.
 I joined the Building Blocks family in September of 2011 as the Before and After School Age Care Teacher.
 I graduated from Oakland Community College with my Associate’s Degree in Early Childhood Development and I am pursing my Bachelor’s Degree in Psychology and Oakland University.

 Since 2012, I’ve had the opportunity to teach the School Age Creative Arts and Outdoor Summer Camp program.
 I enjoy working with children of all ages and it gives me the opportunity to share my love of nature, art and performing arts with the children.

 I have over twenty years of performing arts and dance experience, while teaching it for thirteen years to kids of all ages.
 From ages eight to eighteen, I was a member of the Nationally Award Winning “Classy Dancer” Dance troupe.
 My most memorable experience was being hand- picked by Debbie Allen to perform in a National competition in Hollywood, California, being awarded first place overall in Michigan and third overall Nationally.
 I have performed in numerous musicals throughout my life starting at age three and have directed and choreographed two children’s musicals.
 I am a certified Acrobatic Arts instructor, spending hours studying the safest techniques to enhance muscle growth, strength and flexibility in children of all ages.
 I am currently teaching dance at The 8th Count Dance Studio.
 With performing arts and dance being such an important part of my life, I enjoy sharing it with Building Blocks Preschool.